jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

-# How to use _'Jeka'_ to create simple automation projects
+# How to use Jeka to create simple automation projects

 The below example will show simple functions that can executed both in IDE and command line.

 ### Install Intellij Plugin

-Install plugin directly from [here](https://plugins.jetbrains.com/plugin/13489-jeka) or search _'jeka'_ in Intellij Marketplace.
+Install plugin directly from [here](https://plugins.jetbrains.com/plugin/13489-jeka) or search _jeka_ in Intellij Marketplace.

 ### Hello World !

-Right-click on a folder or module >> "Jeka" >> "Generate Jeka files and folders..."
+Right-click on a module, then _Jeka_ > _Generate Jeka files and folders..._

 ![plot](images/generate-jeka-files.png)
 <br/><br/>
-Dialog box will be open with default selection and click "OK".
+Dialog box will be open with default selection and click _OK_.

 ![plot](images/create-jeka-files.png)